suhasHere/moq-secure-objects/draft-jennings-moq-secure-objects.md

 5. Apply the AEAD encryption function with moq_key, nonce, aad and object payload as inputs.

+6. Add the KID value to `KID Object Header Extension`.

 The final SecureObject is formed from the MOQT transport headers, then the KID encdoded as QUIC variale length integer{{!RFC9000}}, followed by the output of the encryption.